 Finally, determining damages in a negligence claim may account for both economic, objective and non-economic, relatively subjective costs and losses.
 Economic damages typically include medical costs, lost income, the costs of future treatment, and repairs to a vehicle.
 Non-economic damages tend to cover items such as pain and suffering, as well as disfigurement.
 Family members of a victim who died in a tragically fatal collision may be able to pursue different types of damages through a wrongful death action.

-People who have been involved in a serious motor vehicle collision can enlist the experienced Queens attorneys at The Cassisi Law Firm for guidance on how to assert their rights.
-We also represent individuals and families in Brooklyn and the Bronx, as well as across Nassau and Suffolk Counties.
-Contact our office to schedule a free initial consultation by using our online form or calling (718) 441-5050.
+People who have been involved in a serious motor vehicle collision can enlist the experienced Queens attorney at The Cassisi Law Firm for guidance on how to assert their rights.